 The way in which beneficiaries of non-UK resident trusts are taxed will not change in principle.
 However:

-- the increase in the rate of capital gains tax means that recipients of capital distributions which “match” to trust gains may now be subject to capital gains tax at an effective rate of up to 38.4% (being the new top rate of 24% plus a maximum “supplemental charge” for older gains of 14.4%); and
+- otherwise, the increase in the rate of capital gains tax means that recipients of capital payments which “match” to trust gains may now be subject to capital gains tax at an effective rate of up to 38.4% (being the new top rate of 24% plus a maximum “supplemental charge” for older gains of 14.4%); and

 - the changes to IHT in relation to trusts (see below) may mean that capital distributions are within the scope of the IHT exit charge (up to 6%).